fast-ide/fast-ide/README.md

   </tr>
 </table>

+## Contributing 🤝

+- See the issue list, we have a `help wanted` label for those tasks that you can help solve<br />
+- You can assign the problem to yourself, specify the milestone, and prepare a PR<br />
+- We have a `question` label for issues where we want to hear your opinion<br />

 ## Sponsorship 👏

 We are grateful to the maintainers of the following projects for their great work.
 We are redirecting all revenue to them: